FabricMC/fabric-docs/develop/custom-recipe-types.md

 ## Creating the Recipe Class {#creating-the-recipe-class}

 Now that we have a way to store the input items, we can create our `Recipe` implementation.
 Implementations of this class represent a singular recipe defined in a datapack.
-They are responsible for checking the ingredients and requirements of the recipe and applying it.
+They are responsible for checking the ingredients and requirements of the recipe and assembling it into a result.

 Let's start by defining the result and the ingredients of the recipe.